 Finding the Right Accounting Practice to Buy

-Of course, there’s no such beast as a “perfect” practice; even practices built from the ground up have flaws.
-Buying an established accounting practice, though, minimizes the most common struggles you meet on the road to success.
+Of course, there’s no such thing as a “perfect” practice; even practices built from the ground up have flaws.
+Buying an established tax and accounting practice, though, minimizes the most common struggles you meet on the road to success.

 Here are five important principles to think about:

 - Who are the existing clients?
 Do you have the background and expertise they need?
-Do they meet your desired demographic?
+Do a majority of them meet your desired demographics?

 - What are the practice’s key revenue streams?
 One or two small areas that are not your current expertise are fine, but larger problematic ones may rule out the practice as the right one for you.